 Brian Golob, JD

-Brian Golob served as Global General Counsel and Chief Compliance Officer for Russell Investments.
-Brian is responsible for providing strategic direction for Russell’s global legal functions and for Russell’s regulatory compliance programs globally.
+Prior to this, he served as Global General Counsel and Chief Compliance Officer for Russell Investments, where he was responsible for providing strategic direction for Russell’s global legal functions and for Russell’s regulatory compliance programs globally.
 Brian has held leadership roles in Compliance and Legal since 2009.

 From 2007 to 2008, Brian was managing director of strategic development for Russell’s implementation services, where he was responsible for business intake, new products and service development, and the business’s control functions including unit governance, compliance, and operational risk management.